 Bonita C. Johnson, Scientist

 Bonita C. Johnson is a philanthropist, microbiologist/physical scientist, community psychology practitioner, and trauma-informed social justice and policy advocate that leads the Enchanted Closet, Inc., a 100% volunteer-run 501c(3) nonprofit with the mission of physically, mentally, and emotionally outfitting metropolitan Atlanta girls from low-income families through programs that prepare them for social and professional milestones.
-With her passionate leadership, the organization has met the needs of over 6500 girls, ages 12-19 years old, and has saved families over $1,750,000 collectively through the annual Prom Dress Giveaway and GIRL$ Programs.
+With her passionate leadership, the organization has met the needs of nearly 7000 girls, ages 12-19 years old, and has saved families over $1,750,000 collectively through the annual Prom Dress Giveaway and GIRL$ Programs.
 Bonita created the GIRL$ Program, a life readiness and skills development program to aid in enhancing the self-awareness, self-esteem, and self-sufficiency of girls.
 Each year, girls from over 30 schools and group homes are empowered to overcome obstacles and reach higher heights.
 The program has helped to reduce the number of girls at risk for low academic performance, abuse, human trafficking, pregnancy, teen violence, and poor health.

 Bonita serves as a program manager with the U.S. Environmental Protection Agency where she provides technical advice and education for the implementation of the Clean Water Act and related water quality assessment and reporting.
 She manages multi-million dollar grants, negotiates workplans and oversees the deliverables of eight Southeastern States.
 Bonita also serves as Regional Colleges and Underserved Communities Manager through which she provides communities with access to multiple avenues of support from universities and colleges that will address their environmental and economic conditions and enhance their quality of life.
 The partnerships provide opportunities for college students to gain practical “real world” experience by working with experienced professionals in apprenticeship, internship, and practicum settings.